 A stewardess came across and asked if the lady was sitting next to me, and I confirmed that the lady was, and that was her hand luggage.

-I said I thought I smelt acetone type smell when she got up and she may be a diabetic, this was later confirmed by the doctor and the paramedics at Toronto airport, luckily from incident to get the lady to medical assistance was around 30 minutes tops.
+I said the lady has slept most of the flight and refused any food or fluids and when she got up ahe was very unsteady on her feet and thought she may be a diabetic, this was later confirmed by the doctor and the paramedics at Toronto airport, luckily from incident to get the lady to medical assistance was around 30 minutes tops.

 Hypoglycaemia is a serious health risk for anyone who suffers from diabetes if there is an imbalance between the amount of insulin in the body and the amount of food that has been eaten.